statds/ids-s22/_sources/docs/gams.md

 ### Background

-Generalized Additive Models (abbreviated as GAM) are a regression technique used to model nonlinear variables.
+Generalized Additive Models (abbreviated as GAM) are a regression technique used to model nonlinear variable relationships.

 GAMs use piecewise equations to create a regression line that is continuous in the second derivative.